Upcoming Events

 The Zen Boat is open to anyone who wants to get acquainted with zen practice, and it aims to be an inspiring home for those who want to incorporate the way of zen into their daily lives.

-Meditation and Study The Zen Boat program provides a year-round daily programme of meditation, buddhist morning services and study classes, combined with individual encounters with the teacher (dokusan) and weekly group-oriented dharma teachings.
+The Zen Boat program provides a year-round daily programme of meditation, buddhist morning services and study classes, combined with individual encounters with the teacher (dokusan) and weekly group-oriented dharma teachings.
 In three monthly classes, called ‘Study & Speech’, both on the Zen Boat and via zoom, there is an opportunity to practice expressing the dharma in words.
 In these classes, participants give verbal presentations of a studied buddhist text within the intimacy of sangha.
 Practicing speaking, listening to each other, and appreciating the diversity of input, proved to be a powerful support in actually learning to embody the way of zen.

 City retreat For some time now, it has been possible to do an individual retreat on the Zen Boat.
 The Zen Boat is located in the middle of the city of Groningen, in a quiet spot on the water.
 The retreat room is spacious and has a tranquil atmosphere.
 The boat has a library with an extensive collection of Buddhist literature.
 The exact details of the retreat program — zazen, study, liturgy practice, personal interview and samu — are discussed in advance with one of the teachers.
 The rhythm of the daily program on the Zen Boat is leading.
 It is possible to combine the retreat with work and/or study commitments.